Maintenance Mechanic I Certificate

 - Potential job outcomes:

-Take classes in electrical wiring, prints and schematics, carpentry, plumbing, machining processes, basic technical mathematics, heating principles and more.
+Take classes in electrical wiring, prints and schematics, plumbing, machining processes, basic technical mathematics, heating principles and more.
 All classes are taught by skilled instructors who are extremely knowledgeable in the maintenance field.

 Credit earned for this program can be applied toward Harper’s Maintenance Technology Degree AAS Degree.